 An increase in acid production leading to acid reflux might only show up in minor symptoms initially, but this condition can get worse without treatment.
 More serious signs will be evident if there is severe inflammation of the esophagus.

 Video of the Day

-Canine gastroesophageal reflux disease, often referred to as GERD, is the equivalent of acid reflux in people.
-GERD results from an uncontrolled flow -- in reverse -- of intestinal fluids or gastric juices into the esophagus.
+Canine gastroesophageal reflux disease, often referred to as GERD, is the dog health equivalent of acid reflux in humans.
+GERD results from an uncontrolled flow — in reverse — of intestinal fluids or gastric juices into the esophagus.
 The esophagus is the tube transferring solids and liquids from the throat into the stomach.
-The harsh gastric juices, including acid and bile salt, can eventually impair the esophasgus' protective lining, leading to inflammation and pain.
+The harsh gastric acid and bile salt can eventually damage the esophagus's protective lining, leading to inflammation and pain.

-Regurgitation usually occurs suddenly, without warning.
+Regurgitation usually occurs suddenly and without warning.
 It's generally much quicker than vomiting.
-With vomiting, the dog often appears ill beforehand and you'll see him heave much more actively.
+With vomiting, the dog often suffers from nausea, appears sick beforehand, and will heave much more actively.
 Regurgitated matter is undigested, looking like the food the dog consumed after chewing.
 Vomit, consisting of the dog's stomach contents, appears partially digested.
 If it contains bile juices, characterized by yellow fluid, it's almost certainly vomit.

 Some dogs can have a disorder of the esophagus, such as megaesophagus, which causes regurgitation.
 A dog can be born with this, or it may develop secondary to other medical conditions.

 Besides gagging or throwing up, signs of canine acid reflux may include loss of appetite and subsequent weight loss.
 The dog might experience pain while swallowing and may whine or otherwise seem uncomfortable while eating.
 Bad breath may also be observed due to the buildup of acid.
 Lethargy and gastrointestinal noises also could indicate GERD.
 Dogs with severe cases of GERD might show excessive salivation and run a fever.